Hisashi Iwakuma: Seattle Mariners

 Iwakuma sustained a strained tendon in his finger in February 2014 and was expected to miss 4–6 weeks.
 On May 3, Iwakuma returned from the DL to play against the Houston Astros.
 Making 28 starts in 2014, Iwakuma finished 15–9 with a 3.52 ERA.

 On April 21, 2015, Iwakuma was placed on the DL with a strained lat muscle.
 He was activated by Seattle on July 6.

 On August 12, 2015, at Safeco Field against the Baltimore Orioles, Iwakuma threw the fifth no-hitter in Mariners history.
 It was also his first MLB complete game.
 For his effort, Iwakuma won the American League Player of the Week Award.
 Making 20 starts in 2015, Iwakuma finished with a 9–5 record and a 3.54 ERA.

 On December 17, 2015, Iwakuma re-signed with the Mariners on a 1-year contract, with vesting options for 2017 and 2018.
 Iwakuma had previously attempted to sign a three-year, $45 million deal with the Los Angeles Dodgers, but the deal was declined because the Dodgers had some concerns about the results of his physical.

 On May 10, 2017, Iwakuma was placed on the 10-day disabled list due to right shoulder inflammation.
 He was later moved to the 60-day disabled list.
-On November 2, 2017, the Seattle Mariners declined their option making him a free agent.
+He started six games for the Mariners in 2017, going 0–2 with a 4.35 ERA in his final MLB season.
+On November 2, 2017, the Mariners declined their option making him a free agent.
 He signed a minor league contract with an invitation to spring training with the Mariners on November 27.
-On September 11, 2018, he announced that he would return to Japan to play baseball after spending the entire season in the minors.
+On September 11, 2018, he announced that he would return to Japan to play baseball after spending the 2018 season in the minors.

 Yomiuri Giants

-On December 19, 2018, he signed with Yomiuri Giants of Nippon Professional Baseball (NPB).
+On December 19, 2018, Iwakuma signed with Yomiuri Giants of Nippon Professional Baseball (NPB).
+He pitched two innings for their Eastern League team in 2019, not reaching NPB.

 On October 19, 2020, Iwakuma announced his retirement after the season.

 International career

 2004 Athens Olympics

-Iwakuma made his first appearance on the international stage when he was named to the Japanese national team that would play in the 2004 Athens Olympics.
+Iwakuma made his first appearance on the international stage when he was named to the Japan national team that would play in the 2004 Athens Olympics.
 Coming off a torrid 12–0 start to the regular season, Iwakuma took the mound in the second game of the preliminary round against the Netherlands on August 16.
 However, he allowed seven baserunners (three hits, three walks, and a hit-batter) and gave up three runs (two earned) against a team that was viewed as the heavy underdog, leading head coach (and acting manager) Kiyoshi Nakahata to pull him from the game after just 12/3 innings.
 Though Japan went on to win the game 8–3 behind a strong relief effort (five shutout innings) by future MLB pitcher Hiroki Kuroda, Iwakuma lost the trust of the coaching staff and did not pitch in the tournament again.